Helmut Diefenthal: Career

-In 1956, Diefenthal and his wife began working with the an American Lutheran missionary organization and were sent to a village near Ipoh, Malaysia, where they lived for four years and focused on clinical work in tuberculosis and parasite infestation.
+In 1956, Diefenthal and his wife began working with an American Lutheran missionary organization and were sent to a village near Ipoh, Malaysia, where they lived for four years and focused on clinical work in tuberculosis and parasite infestation.
 They were then sent to a remote village in Tanzania's Pare Mountains, where Diefenthal was the only doctor.
-After hearing of a new hospital being build in Moshi, he attended the University of Minnesota and finished his radiology degree in 1965.
+After hearing of a new hospital being built in Moshi, he attended the University of Minnesota and finished his radiology degree in 1965.
 His wife became a radiographer during this time.
 In 1971, Kilimanjaro Christian Medical Center (KCMC) opened.

 They returned to the United States in 1972, where Diefenthal worked at the VA Medical Hospital at Fort Snelling and as an assistant professor at the University of Minnesota.
 He enrolled in a series of courses to learn how to care for radiology equipment as well.
 By the late 1980s, Diefenthal and his wife were no longer eligible as missionaries due to their age.
 Instead, they used their pension and Social Security money to return to Tanzania in 1988.
 There, they founded the Kilimanjaro School of Radiology, where non-MD medical professionals could become certified medical assistants in radiology.
 In addition to teaching courses at Tumaini University, Diefenthal also started the university's radiology department and established two-year and four-year radiology residency programs.

 In 1989, the Diefenthals started the East Africa Medical Assistance Fund to benefit KCMC.
 They returned to Minneapolis in 2014 where he continued to fundraise and develop training material for KCMC School of Radiology.

 Diefenthal was given an American College of Radiology (ACR) honorary fellowship in 2003.
 In 2009, he and Ro were given a Hawkinson Honorary Award from the Vincent L. Hawkinson Foundation for Peace & Justice.
 In 2015, he was given the inaugural Global Humanitarian Award from the ACR and the following year, the International Society of Radiology awarded him a Béclére Medal.

 Personal life

 The Diefenthals had four kids, two of which were born in Malaysia.
 KCMC opened the Helmut and Rotraut Diefenthal Cancer Care Centre in 2016.
-Diefenthal passed away on 30 June 2019 and Ro passed away in 2020.
+Diefenthal died on 30 June 2019 and Ro died in 2020.